XiaochangLiu-UoE/MSc-Dissertation/README.md

 So, **AUROC**, **EF** and **BEDROC** were used in this project, but ultimately, we abandoned the **BEDROC** results because we thought the hyperparameter alpha of **BEDROC** is too sensitive.
 And, honestly, the definition of the so-called **early recognition problem** is quite vague and, to some extent, unrealistic.
 How early is the "**early**"? **BEDROC** is good metric and many people use it, but, still, we want to evaluate the performance from two aspects, which are the overall classification performance (using **AUROC**) and the early recognition performance (using **EF**).

 ## What did I do
-Except for conducting iterative virtual screenings against 81 targets using LIDAEUS and Vina respectively,
+Except for conducting iterative virtual screenings against 81 targets using LIDAEUS and Vina respectively, I had made following attempts.

+### Weighting energy terms

+### Re-scoring

+### Binding site classification